 We put our green beliefs into action!
 Rural Neighborhoods is committed to ensuring new construction and rehabilitation projects meet green standards.
 Our two newest communities — Orchid Grove and Cypress Cove – received “Florida Green Homes Silver” awards from the Florida Green Building Coalition.
 Now breaking ground is our Pollywog Creek Senior Housing project, a rental community scheduled to receive both Florida Green Building Coalition and Energy Star Home certifications.
 Sustainable development provides tremendous benefits to residents through reduced energy costs and healthier indoor environments.

 Land conservation is also critical to our efforts.
 Rural Neighborhoods’ restoration efforts improved poor conditions in two stressed wetlands and established a preserve for native gopher tortoises.

 Retrofits and Management Practices

 Capital improvements to our rental portfolio are undertaken using green criteria.
-In 2012, Rural Neighborhoods installed energy improvements including 16 SEER central air conditioners, CFL and LED lighting and Energy Star ceiling fan and appliances in Main Street Village.
-We are now underway setting green specifications for the planned 2014 rehabilitation of Metro Dade Farm Labor — our oldest rental community.
+In 2012, Rural Neighborhoods installed energy improvements including 16 SEER central air conditioners, CFL and LED lighting and Energy Star ceiling fans and appliances in Main Street Village.
+We also used green specifications for the 2014 rehabilitation of Metro Dade Farm Labor — our oldest rental community.